Papua New Guinea national rugby league team: History

 On Sunday 27 October 1991, Papua New Guinea met Wales at Vetch Field, Swansea.
 Roared on by a fervent crowd of 11,422; Wales won by a record 68-0 margin, scoring thirteen tries.
 Papua New Guinea never recovered and lost all five matches in Britain, conceding 232 points in the process, and won only one of their four matches in France.

 Papua New Guinea wound up their 1991 tour of Europe with a World Cup rated Test match against France, which was played on Sunday 24 November at the Stade Albert Domec, Carcassonne.
 Despite Papua New Guinea leading 8–4 at half-time; France defeated their visitors 28–14.

 The Kumuls hosted Australia for a two test series in October 1991 (won 2-0 by the Kangaroos), and also hosted Great Britain during the 1992 Lions tour of Australasia.

 Papua New Guinea travelled to England to compete in the 1995 World Cup under coach Joe Tokam and captain Adrian Lam.
 In their group was Tonga and New Zealand, against whom they failed to win a match.

 In 1996 Bob Bennett, brother of the famous Wayne Bennett, was appointed the Kumuls' coach.
 Also, in 1996, Adrian Lam captained the 'Papua New Guinea National Rugby League Team' against the Australian Kangaroos (52-6 win to Australia).

 Bob Bennett coached the 2000 World Cup Kumuls team to the qualification two the pool were the kumuls made it into the top 4 teams in the world so the 2000 World Cup Kumuls team was rated the best kumuls team.

 They were granted automatic qualification to the 2008 World Cup but were placed in a pool with the top three teams, Australia, New Zealand and England, and failed to win a match in the tournament.

-PNG automatically qualified for the 2021 Rugby League World Cup having reached the quarter finals of the previous Rugby League World Cup.
-The 2021 tournament will take place in England.
+PNG automatically qualified for the 2021 Rugby League World Cup having reached the quarter-finals of the previous Rugby League World Cup.
+The 2021 tournament took place in England, the performance is detailed below.